 APPEAL reading group:

-Zoom link and readings will be emailed to those that register
+Zoom link and readings will be emailed after you register.

-Please join us for the next session of the APPEAL reading group on the law and political economy of capitalism.
 All are welcome, and participants need not attend each session, though we do ask participants to read the materials in advance.
 We also encourage participants to join APPEAL by signing up as a member, www.politicaleconomylaw.org.